 - Modifications made to the job in-house are added to a non-billable, zero dollar change order used for internal reference only.
 These are approved and committed internally and may or may not be sent to the customer.

 Change Orders are created for the addition and/or removal of equipment as specified on the original contract and become a legal extension of the contract, which is why the software forces you through the approval process.

 Non-billable change orders are important.
-Even though you choose not to invoice the customer for added or removed parts there are still costs associated with them.
-Adding (or removing) these items via a change order will adjust the cost of the overall sales order which affects profit margin.
+Even though you choose not to invoice the customer for added or removed parts, there are still costs associated with them.
+Adding (or removing) these items via a change order will adjust the cost of the overall sales order, which affects profit margin.
 And the profit margin is used to calculate commissions.
-Ensuring that costs are accurate will help you pay accurate commissions and report correct job profitability.
+Therefore, ensuring that costs are accurate will help you pay accurate commissions and report correct job profitability.